Willo-hash/Willo-hash/README.md

 - 👋 Hi, I’m @Willo-hash
-- 👀 I’m interested in Cyber Sec
+- 👀 I’m interested in Cyber Security and Digital Forensics
-- 🌱 I’m currently learning Cyber Security and Networking
+- 🌱 I’m currently studying a Master of IT, Majoring in Cyber Security and Networking
 - 💞️ I’m looking to collaborate on projects that will push my efficiency in Python forward
 - 📫 How to reach me: Direct message or email
 - ⚡ Fun fact: I love snowsports and riding my Kawasaki Ninja motorbike